libjohn/blogdown-libjohn/content/presentation/rtweet.md

 &nbsp;

 `rtweet` enables tidyverse processing of twitter data.
-This Rfun presenation demonstrates some processes and highlights some pitfalls of twitter analysis.
+This Rfun presentation demonstrates some processes and highlights some pitfalls of twitter analysis.
 Particular attention is paid to demonstrating...